Not everyone wants to buy what you’re selling.

 For example, let’s say your brand’s general target market is women between the ages of 25 and 40.

 It’s a huge percentage of the population.
-You’ll have to come up with other ways to segment that target market into smaller groups genuinely interested in your brand.
+You’ll have to devise other ways to segment that target market into smaller groups genuinely interested in your brand.

 Here’s a way for you to segment your target market: